 More than 18,000 species are known to be at risk of extinction.
 As bad is this sounds, current research concludes that earlier extinction estimates for presently occurring losses appear to have seriously underestimated the number of species that we’re losing.
 We may have already lost 130,000 species, or a staggering seven percent of the world’s total biodiversity.
 Elizabeth Kolbert’s 2014 Pulitzer Prize winning book, The Sixth Extinction: An Unnatural History, maintains that 20 to 50% of all living species on Earth will be extinct by the end of the century.
 A 2014 study at Duke University in Durham, North Carolina, published in Conservation Biology, found that humans are driving species extinction at approximately 1,000 times the natural rate — that is, the extinction rate before humans arrived on the planet.
 Focusing on the “death rate” of extinction rather than the number of species lost, the study concluded that species are disappearing about 10 times faster than biologists believed, adding merit to the view that the world is on the brink of a sixth great extinction and that scientists, as a group, are habitually or even recklessly overcautious.
-Alfred Russel Wallace and Charles Darwin’s natural selection is the mechanism by which species adapt to changes in their environments, but the speed with which the climate is currently changing will prevent many, if not most, species from successfully adapting.
+Alfred Russel Wallace and Charles Darwin’s natural selection is the mechanism by which species adapt to changes in their environments, but the speed at which the climate is currently changing will prevent many, if not most, species from successfully adapting.

-The early 2017 listing of the rusty patched bumblebee — important for pollinating crops such as tomatoes, cranberries and peppers — as an endangered species is one of the most recent cases on point.
+The early 2017 listing of the rusty patched bumblebee — important for pollinating crops such as tomatoes, cranberries and peppers — as an endangered species is one of the more recent cases on point.
 Since the late 1990s, the population of the species has plummeted 87 percent, causing U.S. Fish and Wildlife Service Midwest Regional Director Tom Melius to refer to the listing as a “race against extinction.”
 The risk for humans is fairly simple: no bees, no food.

 The extent of this ongoing mass extinction has gone essentially unnoticed because most of the species are not big, noticeable creatures such as rhinos and tigers.
 They are tiny insects and other invertebrates that don’t get much attention.
 These species tend to have very small ranges with specific habitat needs and aren’t often well studied.